-Before ReE / RSE programmes are delivered in school, letters will be sent home to parents informing them of the dates the lessons will be delivered and links to the curriculum content and materials.
+Before ReE / RSE programmes are delivered in school, letters will be sent home to parents informing them of the dates.
 If parents have any concerns, special circumstances we should be aware of, or would like any further information we will ensure a designated time is set for them to come into school.